How to Keep Your Pipes Warm During Winter: Tips for Preventing Freezing

 5. Keep Garage Doors Closed

-If you have water supply lines in your garage, keep the garage door closed during the colder months.
+If you have water supply lines in your garage, keep the garage door closed during the colder months to prevent freezing.
 Even if your garage is attached to your home, the temperature can drop quickly if the door is open.
 By keeping it closed, you help to protect any exposed pipes from freezing.

 6. Add Extra Heat to Vulnerable Areas